viktortat/vk-lib/README.md

 ## Calling methods

-With this module you can call VK api methods in two ways.
+With this module you can call [VK API methods](https://vk.com/dev/methods) in two ways.
 First:

 ```javascript
 var vk = new VK();